 Technical and data requirement: This objective will require proficiency in programming language R, for implementing the inference framework and analyzing the results.
 We will need access to Ghana data on malaria transmission dynamics, intervention effectiveness, demographic information, and other relevant parameters available from the NMEP.

 Outputs and deliverables: Output from Objective 2 will be a fully implemented, tested, and documented sampling-based inference framework.
 This framework will be used to calibrate the OpenMalaria Ghana model.
-Complete documentation of methodologies, code, and algorithms used in the framework will be public on GitHub.
+Complete documentation of methodologies, code, and algorithms used in the framework will be publicly available on GitHub.

 Risks and their mitigation: This objective is faced with the risk of high computational cost associated with sampling-based calibration methods for large parameter spaces that may require multiple runs to quantify uncertainty.
 This risk can be mitigated by focusing on adaptive sampling methods that are computationally efficient and are easily parallelizable.
 We can also use emulator-based approaches that have successfully been applied to OpenMalaria [36].